timescale/docs.timescale.com-content/api.md

 #### Best Practices [](create_hypertable-best-practices)

-One of the most common questions users of TimescaleDB have revolve around configuring `chunk_time_interval`.
+One of the most common questions users of TimescaleDB have revolves around configuring `chunk_time_interval`.

 **Time intervals**: The current release of TimescaleDB enables both